halfer/spiderling-utils/README.md

 * Detect if the server start script suffers an error
 * Test that router and non-router variants work fine
-* Allow more than one test domain / server, start up many servers
-* Change PID files to be per-domain
 * Is it possible to test the forked child methods?
 * Log file path and test domain are specified in both classes, can we centralise these?
 * Add MIT license file